Beast-Masters-addons/BattlePetQualityCheck/README.md

 To create a complete Pet-Battle experience, also try these add-ons:

 * [BattlePetCount NG](https://github.com/GurliGebis/WoWAddon-BattlePetCountNG): Show how many pets of the encountered species you already own and their quality.
-* [PetBattle Teams](https://addons.wago.io/addons/pet-battle-teams): Organize your pets into teams.
+* [Battle Pet Teams](https://addons.wago.io/addons/pet-battle-teams): Organize your pets into teams.
+* [Battle Pet Completionist](https://github.com/GurliGebis/WoWAddon-BattlePetCompletionist): Track available pets in the current zone